Why do we need a better fire sprinkler?

 ‘A study of these fatal dwelling fires, where sprinklers were present, found that the circumstances of the fire fell outside the life-saving operating parameters of the system’s design.
 Typically, the casualty was directly involved in the fire with either their clothing or bedding ignited - often by smoking materials.
 Typically, they were also unable to move away from the fire or remove clothing due to mobility issues.
 Often, they were medically more likely to succumb to burns or smoke inhalation due to age or infirmity.
 More work is needed to design systems that are specifically required and installed to protect those who are both vulnerable and at greater risk than the general population.’

-We created "some tests for refrigerator fires which burn significantly slower and with more smoke output than the fire source used to assess suppression systems within standards."
-Our fire engineering research concluded for the specific experiments presented in this paper, the measured activation times of a concealed sprinkler head are 2.0–13.7 times slower than those using an electronic nozzle system.
-This research is available for download.
+The intent in Series B was to simulate a refrigerator which burns significantly slower and with more smoke output than the fire source used to assess suppression systems within standards...for the specific experiments presented in this paper the measured activation times of a concealed sprinkler head are 2.0–13.7 times greater than those using an electronic nozzle system.